-A Respondent's or Complainant's Representative may participate in Conduct Procedures only when the Respondent or Complainant is also present.
+A Respondent's or Complainant's Representative may participate in the Conduct Procedures only when the Respondent or Complainant is also present.

-Failure to meet the requirements as set forth in Chapter 6, Section II.2 may result in the loss of the Respondent's or Complainant's right to participation of a Representative in the Conduct Procedures.
+Failure to meet the requirements as set forth in Chapter 6, Section III.2 may result in the loss of the Respondent's or Complainant's right to participation of a Representative in the Conduct Procedures.

-A Representative can act on behalf of the Student he/she represents (either the Respondent or the Complainant) in any instance where the action is not inherently personal to the Respondent or Complainant.
+A Representative may act on behalf of the Respondent or Complainant he/she represents in any instance where the action is not inherently personal to the Respondent or Complainant.
 Inherently personal actions include, but are not limited to, personal testimony, signing documents, and completing sanctions.